kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

     # Add kfctl to PATH, to make the kfctl binary easier to use.
     export PATH=$PATH:"<path to kfctl>"

-    # Use the following kfctl configuration file for the standard AWS setup:
+    # Use the following kfctl configuration file for the AWS setup without authentication:
     export CONFIG_URI="{{% config-uri-aws-standard %}}"

     # Alternatively, use the following kfctl configuration if you want to enable
-    # authentication:
+    # authentication, authorization and multi-user:
     export CONFIG_URI="{{% config-uri-aws-cognito %}}"

     # Set an environment variable for your AWS cluster name, and set the name